 ADDIS ABABA – At least 13 people die in road traffic accidents in Ethiopia each day, a new report revealed on Tuesday.

-In terms of region, the research also says about 85% of all road traffic accidents occur in three regions – Oromia, Amhara and SNNP regional states – and in Addis Ababa city.
+In terms of region, the research also says about 85% of all road traffic accidents occur in three regions – Oromia, Amhara, and SNNP regional states – and in Addis Ababa city.

-The outcome of the research was a subject of discussion in a meeting the ministry of transport organized in cooperation with the United Nations Economic Cooperation for Africa (ECA).
+The outcome of the research was a subject of discussion in a meeting with the ministry of transport organized in cooperation with the United Nations Economic Cooperation for Africa (ECA).

 Ethiopia’s road network increased from 26,550 km in 1997 to 126,773 km in 2018.